TheIoTLearningInitiative/IntelCurie/documentation/IntelCurieOpenDeveloperKitOdk.md

 Intel® Curie™ Open Developer Kit (ODK)

 - Open Software Development Kit
+  - Installing and Using the A Tree
+  - Installing and Using the M Tree
+  - Installing and Using the Z Tree
+  - Connecting and Verifying the Board Proof of Life
+  - Function-specific Libraries
+  - Appendix
 - Hardware
   - Intel Curie Module
   - Arduino 101 Board